syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Control-Initialization.md

 ![](Control-Initialization_images/Control-Initialization_img2.png)

-_css file copied into the Content folder of the Sample Project_
+css file copied into the Content folder of the Sample Project {:.caption}

 Include the reference to the copied stylesheet file, ej.mobile.all.min.css, into your HTML file.
 Referred here is the combined theme file, within the head section as shown here,